Textile Logo

 Headings are simply h1. to h4. followed by your heading (all on the same line):

 h1.
-This is my heading will produce
+This is my heading

 This is my heading